coronis-computing/emodnet_qmgc/Readme.md

 make doc
 ```

+An already compiled version of the documentation can be found in the [web of this project](https://coronis-computing.github.io/emodnet_qmgc/html/index.html).

 ## Usage

 The main functionality of the project is provided by the `qm_tiler` app.
 A simple usage is: